ishaandey/node/week-5/README.md

 ## Lab
-5 Word Stories!
-One of the most core concepts of Git is getting the hanging of pulling, commiting, then pushing.
+5 Word Short Stories!
+One of the most core concepts of Git is getting the hang of pulling, commiting, then pushing our work.
 To practice this, we'll partner up and write stories, 5 words at a time.

 ## Additional Links
 - [Bash Shell Scripting](https://en.wikibooks.org/wiki/Bash_Shell_Scripting#Introduction)